Moving From the UK to Lithuania

 Klaipeda

 A vibrant port city, Klaipeda is also home to a solid expatriate community that consists of Brits and folks from other countries.
 If your intention is to relocate to this beautiful and historical coastal town, you may find joining one of the community’s online initiatives quite helpful.
 Klaipeda is popular for its geothermal heating technologies, developed industry and service sector, as well as flourishing tourism.
 The port is a very important transportation asset that also drives the thriving economy of the city.
-It’s worth noting here that residents of Klaipeda enjoy a much higher income than the average in Lithuania.
-In addition, the largest Free Economic Zone in the country is located in the town, so hundreds of companies are operating in the area, attracted by great tax incentives.

 Working options in Lithuania for Brits

-Salaries in Lithuania average around €23,000 per year.
-And considering that income tax is low and the cost of living in Lithuania is not expensive, you can enjoy a good quality of life.
+Salaries in Lithuania average around €20,003 EUR per year.
+Considering that income tax is low and the cost of living in Lithuania is not expensive, you can enjoy a good quality of life.

 On another note, if you are the entrepreneurial type, you can start up a business in Lithuania and support yourself and your family this way.